mrinmoy-iitg/SMC_Phase_Features/README.md

 # SMC_Phase_Features
 Codes used for speech/music classification using phase-based features.
-Work submitted to JASA
+Work submitted to Elsevier Speech Communication